carvel-dev/carvel/.github/PULL_REQUEST_TEMPLATE/role_request.md

 ---

 ### Summary
-This issue is a formal request for consideration of a role change in the Carvel project by a member of the community.
+This is a formal request for consideration of a role change in the Carvel project by a member of the community.

 Each role is defined in our contribution model document.
 If you would like to request mutliple roles / multiple subprojects, please open a new issue for each request.